PennTracks

 Old City

-This tour follows the footsteps of Benjamin Franklin, George Washington, and Thomas Jefferson, all of whom lived in Philadelphia while laying the groundwork for a new nation.
-But you will see more than Independence Hall and the Liberty Bell.
-This tour also visits 18th-century churches, 19th-century factories that became 20th-century apartments and art galleries, and the hippest restaurants in the city.
-(First- and Second-Year Tour)
+This tour follows in the footsteps of Benjamin Franklin, George Washington, and Thomas Jefferson, all of whom lived in Philadelphia as they helped lay the foundation for a new nation.
+But along the way, you’ll see more than Independence Hall and the Liberty Bell.
+You’ll see the oldest continuously inhabited residential street in the nation, the cemetery where Benjamin Franklin lies in rest, and a still-functioning building that hosted some of Penn’s first classes (before the University of Pennsylvania was officially named so!).

 Italian Market Vendor Fronts from the Street View